-The carets ("~") indicate a cadence for reading text, which means Beck was likely reading off options in the help menu as he searched for a function he could use.
-He started out with a question indicative of stuckness ("how do I"), and he cut himself off to indicate that he had navigated to the help menu, a popular GlowScript resource in Mr. Buford's class.
-The same pattern happened twice again over the next 30 seconds, indicating that he was using the GlowScript documentation as a resource to help him carry out the task more effectively (in-class behavior aligned with key ability #3, persistence).
+The carrots (""") indicate a cadence for reading text, which means Beck is likely reading off options in the help menu as he searches for a function he can use.
+He starts out with a question indicative of stuckness ("how do I"), and he cuts himself off to indicate that he has navigated to the help menu, a popular GlowScript resource in Mr. Buford's class.
+The same pattern happens twice again over the next 30 seconds, indicating that he is using the GlowScript documentation as a resource to help him carry out the task more effectively.

-Later in class, he ran into an error message while helping Otto.
-Beck's willingness to try out a new approach right away aligned with high persistence.
+Later in class, he runs into an error message while helping Otto.
+Beck's willingness to try out a new approach right away further indicates his disposition for high persistence.